 The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 27 – 19570902

 On the 2nd day of September, 1957 I commenced a new diary.
 I had found that the red one with the gold lock was too small for me and didn’t hold sufficient information.
 I decided to use a lined book from now on so that I wasn’t limited in how much I could write for each day’s entry.
-As usual I started my diary with great enthusiasm but then began to find it hard to keep up to date.
+As usual, I started my diary with great enthusiasm but then began to find it hard to keep up to date.
 It was Thursday, and yet I hadn’t even written what happened on Monday.
-There is so much dicipline required to keep a diary and so often I found that when things got “interesting” I wouldn’t write my diary up because too much was actually “happening” for me to get around to writing about “what” was happening.
+There is so much discipline required to keep a diary and so often I found that when things got “interesting” I wouldn’t write my diary up because too much was actually “happening” for me to get around to writing about “what” was happening.

 1956 front page of red diary